jeremiahlx5/Dodgers-WS/README.md

 # Dodgers-WS
-This Git repository contains Los Angeles Dodgers World Series stats, including player performances, team metrics, and key game breakdowns.
-Perfect for fans and analysts, it offers organized data files and visualizations to explore Dodgers' championship history.
+This Git repository provides a comprehensive collection of Los Angeles Dodgers World Series statistics.
+It includes player performances, team stats, historical comparisons, and detailed breakdowns of key games.
+Designed for baseball enthusiasts and data analysts alike, this repository offers organized data files and visualizations to deepen your understanding of the Dodgers' World Series history.
+A perfect resource for fans and researchers!